AWehenkel/UMNN/README.md

 ```
 In this experiment we show that a classical MLP won't be able to
 model a function that is monotonic with respect to x_1 because its effect is small
-in comparison to other variable.
-However, a UMNN performs better than a MLP while
+in comparison to the other variables.
+The UMNN performs better than an MLP while
 ensuring that the output is monotonic with respect to x_1.
 ![](figures/Monotonicity.png)
 ## Toy Experiments